dzedze/airada/README.md

 ## AIRADA - An Autonomous Research & Intelligence Assistant

 In today’s AI landscape, new frameworks, services, breakthroughs, and research are emerging at an overwhelming pace.
 Keeping up with these rapid developments is essential for anyone working in this field.

-As an open-ended assignment for my **Deploying AI** class at the **University of Toronto Data Sciences Institute**, I decided to create **AIRADA**, a Proof of Concept (POC) AI system designed to bridge the gap by quickly capturing and summarizing the latest AI-related information available on the market.
+As an open-ended assignment for my **[Deploying AI](https://datasciences.utoronto.ca/microcredential_ai/)** class at the **University of Toronto, Data Sciences Institute**, I decided to create **AIRADA**, a Proof of Concept (POC) AI system designed to bridge the gap by quickly capturing and summarizing the latest AI-related information available on the market.
 It also provides precise **source links** to the content used to generate its summaries.

 ![](images/AIRADA.png)